 Emotional Abuse and Sociopathic Users are a Package Deal

 Once we’re involved and in love, the inevitable fallout of the mix of a normal human and a sociopath is a shock and harm to us… and nothing new, and not at all hurtful for them.

 This mind-bending, confusing, collision of a sociopath and a normal person can make us think there’s something wrong with us.
 There is not.
 There’s something very, very wrong with a sociopath.

 Emotional Abuse Signifies This is Not an Ordinary Relationship.

 As normal, gorgeous humans, we think we’re in a real relationship.
 Naturally, we do what normal people do in real relationships.
 The sociopath does not.
-Their odd behavior, unresponsiveness and sometimes outright meanness trips us up – we try, we try to make things better: as anyone would in a relationship.
+Their odd behavior, unresponsiveness, and sometimes outright meanness trips us up – we try, we try to make things better: as anyone would in a relationship.

 In the beginning, a sociopath gauges what matters to us.
 They fulfill that.
 As the weeks go by, they discern what we won’t tolerate or forgive, what will keep us trusting, even when they become neglectful or mean.
 They innately know, or simply guess until they get it right and discover which behavior of theirs will bend us to their will most effectively.

 In reality, we’ve been hijacked, kidnapped without realizing it.
 We’re not with a normal person, sociopaths have abnormal brains.
 As a sociopath goes about their day in the world they present a false self, even the barista or car wash attendant isn’t seeing a real person.
-The sociopath is constantly putting on a fake front as best they can.

 We try to keep things harmonious, humans need harmony within their lives and relationships.
 If both people were normal, both people would contribute to harmony within the relationship, this is not the case with a sociopath.